 After nearly four decades as a trial lawyer in Georgia, Ken Shigley spends a growing portion of his time helping other lawyers settle intractable cases through mediation at Henning Mediation & Arbitration Service, the original alternative private dispute resolution service in Georgia.
-He was on the initial panel of mediators there from 1995 to 2003 and returned in 2016.
+He was on the initial panel of mediators there from 1995 to 2003 and returned in 2016.1.
+What is mediation?

 Mediation is a form of settlement conference in which a neutral third party facilitates discussions between the parties and their attorneys, keeping them focused on options to resolve the dispute.
 Usually, the parties meet first in one room with the neutral mediator to discuss the facts of the case.
 Then they typically go into separate rooms.
 The mediator works with the parties, often all day, assisting in settlement communications and negotiations.
 However, the parties retain the decision-making power.